section-engineering-education/engineering-education/articles/how-to-convert-text-to-emoji-using-python/index.md

 *Try this yourself*

 ### Conclusion
-Writing codes to convert text to emojis is relatively easy to do and requires sound knowledge based on python language.
+Writing codes to convert text to emojis is relatively easy to do and requires sound knowledge of the basics of python language.
 I hope you understand this concept better now and how they work.
 You can now practice the codes.

 ### Reference
  - [pdfdrive](https://www.pdfdrive.com/python-programming-python-programming-for-beginners-python-programming-for-intermediates-e180663309.html)